leuty/iconarray/README.md

 * `icon-timeseries histograms`: histograms of the values of a model variable (can display multiple experiments)

 In order to use more than one dask worker for the parallelisation, the job needs to be send to the slurm queue (`postproc`).
 A script for `sbatch` containing an example call for `icon-timeseries meanmax` is provided: `sbatch.sh`

+_Warning:_ The support of data on regular lat/lon grids is not implemented for every feature, and is also not tested.
+Please use it with care!
+If a feature does not support data on a regular grid, it can probably be added easily. it might be worth to look at the code.

 ## Developing in icon-timeseries